element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 # no output is given by docker
 ```

-Or test with docker using your local container build:
+Or test with docker using your local container build if your machine is not supported by our docker images:

 ```bash
 # optional, don't do this for first tests unless you know what you are doing